The Best Irish Bars in Milwaukee

 You get extra points as an Irish pub if you serve bangers and mash -- and this delicious item is just one standout on a menu that's both extensive and tasty.
-When it comes to washing it all down, the 16 taps include staples like Guinness and Magner’s, and also some standout craft beer choices.
+When it comes to washing it all down, the 16 taps include staples like Guinness and Magners, plus some standout craft beer choices.

-This 140-year-old building comes with a view of the falls in the heart of quaint downtown, and is as welcoming as it gets.
-A perfectly poured Guinness and a deliciously meaty Reuben sandiwch make the experience complete -- plus, every Thursday, at 6pm, the bar has an Irish toast with Guinness or Irish whiskey.
+This 140-year-old building comes with a view of the falls in the heart of quaint Downtown and is as welcoming as it gets.
+A perfectly poured Guinness and a deliciously meaty Reuben sandwich make the experience complete -- plus, every Thursday at 6pm, the bar has an Irish toast with Guinness or Irish whiskey.
 Sláinte.

 The Irish Pub is all about active Celtic pursuits, and the bar sponsors both hurling and rugby teams.
 This spot, on the southern edge of Downtown, is also pretty good about more casual activities.
 Sure, the friendly pub has the Irish beer standards (Guinness, Smithwick's, Harp, and the like), but it also boasts roughly 30 craft beers.
 Of course, you can't really exist in this hip part of town without a strong beer list.

-Sister to the sprawling pub in Wauwatosa, the downtown version of Mo's is big and brash -- but still inviting.
-Its two-story footprint provides more than a few areas to imbibe, and is an ideal spot to catch some live music.
-Mo's is a lively bar, and the right choice for those who are looking for something a little more rowdy and fun than cozy and quiet.
+Sister to the sprawling pub in Wauwatosa, the Downtown version of Mo's is big and brash -- but still inviting.
+Its two-story footprint provides more than a few areas to imbibe, and it's an ideal spot to catch some live music.
+Mo's is a lively bar, the right choice for those who are looking for something a little more rowdy and fun than cozy and quiet.

 If you enter this East Side institution, you may have a hard time leaving -- due partly to the fact that it's a damn good time, and partly because the interior is a dark labyrinth that's nearly impossible to navigate after a couple of Harps.
 There are worse things than being stuck in a friendly bar just a Blarney Stone's throw from the madness of busy North Ave, however.